algorand/indexer/README.md

 # Algorand Indexer

-The Indexer is a standalone service that reads committed blocks from the Algorand blockchain and maintains a database of transactions and accounts that are searchable and indexed.
+The Indexer is an API that provides search capabilities to Algorand on-chain data.
+Data is written by [Conduit](https://github.com/algorand/conduit/blob/master/docs/tutorials/IndexerWriter.md) to populate a PostgreSQL compaatible database.

 ## Building from source ##